SanjeevaRDodlapati/QeMLflow/docs/development/LINTING_FINAL_ACHIEVEMENT_SUMMARY.md

 4. **Provided comprehensive documentation and training materials**
 5. **Built a foundation for continued excellence**

-The framework is now production-ready and will enable the ChemML team to maintain and improve code quality consistently.
+The framework is now production-ready and will enable the QeMLflow team to maintain and improve code quality consistently.
 The tools are safe, effective, and designed for incremental improvement without breaking existing functionality.

 ## Files and Reports Generated